jamir-araujo/StateMachine/README.md

 }
 ```

-The builder can builde two types of state machine, int state StateMachines, and general struc state machine (usually used for enums).
+The builder can builde two types of state machine, int state StateMachines, and general struct StateMachine (usually for enums).

 The last example usend a int state StateMachine.